-- normal mode analysis, for the conjugate gradient or l-bfgs minimization and the calculation and diagonalization of the Hessian - calculation of the constraint force between two large groups of atoms - energy conservation (this can only be done without temperature coupling and without cutoffs)
+- normal mode analysis, for the conjugate gradient or 1-bfgs minimization and the calculation and diagonalization of the Hessian - long-term energy conservation, especially for large systems

 A.3 Porting GROMACS

 The GROMACS system is designed with portability as a major design goal.
 However there are a number of things we assume to be present on the system GROMACS is being ported on.
 We assume the following features: